gurbuxanink/Python-Companion-to-ISLR/python_ISLR.md

 line is the least squares fit to the data, while the blue dashed line is the fit produced when observation 41 is removed.
-Comparing the left-hand panels of figures [fig:linearRegFig12](fig:linearRegFig12) and [fig:linearRegFig13](fig:linearRegFig13), we observe that removign the high leverage observation has a much more substantial impact on least squares line than removing the outlier.
+Comparing the left-hand panels of figures [fig:linearRegFig12](fig:linearRegFig12) and [fig:linearRegFig13](fig:linearRegFig13), we observe that removing the high leverage observation has a much more substantial impact on least squares line than removing the outlier.
 The center panel of figure [fig:linearRegFig13](fig:linearRegFig13), for a data set with two